Test in production without watermarks.

 Dim doc As New WordDocument(table)

-' Export Word document
+' Export the Word document

 doc.SaveAs("UpdatedDocument.docx")